 CONSIRT promotes high quality standards for interdisciplinary cross-national research.
 To this end, CONSIRT is developing methodology and guidelines on issues that matter to researchers, professionals in governmental and non-governmental institutions, and funding agencies:

-- Increasing the effective and efficient use of extant cross-national survey and non-survey data
+- Increasing the effective and efficient use of extant cross-national survey and non-survey data;

-- Standardizing the documentation of cross-national studies.
+- Standardizing the documentation of international survey projects.

-Rather than disregarding, as some ex-post harmonization efforts do, projects that may be weaker on quality but very strong in terms of country and or/topic coverage, or “older” projects conducted before current standards were adopted, users can include the metadata in regression analyses to partial out their effects, thus “recycling” data of varying quality.
+Rather than disregarding, as some research does, projects weaker on quality but strong in terms of country and or/topic coverage, or “older” projects conducted before current standards were adopted, users can include the metadata in regression analyses to partial out their effects, thus “recycling” data of varying quality.

 Alternatively, researchers could use the metadata as “filters,” that is, to select those datasets and items that best fit their analysis and data requirements.
 Another possibility is to use the control variables to construct weights for survey “importance” so that information from high-quality surveys will carry more weight on the substantive results.